YuantongL/YToke/README.md

 ## How does it work
 The initial idea is to build a home karaoke system, Youtube is the world's largest video repository and there are a lot of karaoke videos, it make sense to use Youtube as the source of the videos.

-YToke~ uses [Invidious API](https://github.com/iv-org/invidious) instead of Youtube's official data API for searching purpose, informations along with videoId is gathered.
+YToke~ uses [dedicated API](https://ytokebackend.appspot.com) hosted on Google Cloud, you can checkout the [backend project](https://github.com/YuantongL/YTokeBackend) for details.
+The backend uses [Invidious API](https://github.com/iv-org/invidious) instead of Youtube's official data API for searching purpose, informations along with videoId is gathered.
 Then the videoId is passed to [XCDYouTubeKit](https://github.com/0xced/XCDYouTubeKit) to play.

 Meanwhile, I created a MicStreamer based on [AVAudioEngine](https://developer.apple.com/documentation/avfoundation/avaudioengine) which basically does realtime audio processing.
 It connects the Mac's default audio input to output with little audio effect.